dciancu/unifi-protect-unvr-docker-arm64/README.md

 Boot the host system with kernel parameter `systemd.unified_cgroup_hierarchy=0`.

-Also, not output when running `doker compose logs` means most likely it is due to the above error.
+Also, no output when running `doker compose logs` means most likely it is due to the above error.

 See: https://github.com/moby/moby/issues/42275